Wikia/guidelines/APIDesign/README.md

 *Note*: Additional work is being done to identify the Wikia content ontology-- the concepts and nouns within the Wikia product domain.
-Additional information and pointers will be provided when the become available.
+Additional information and pointers will be provided when they become available.

 ### Representations and Media Types